hychen/lifeistooshort-chrome-extension/README.md

 =================
 [install via chrome web store](https://chrome.google.com/webstore/detail/life-is-too-short/aadhbgjahiajaajfcmbkjdacfpghlphb)

-Just remind you LIFE is fukcing short when you surfing the web,
+Just remind you LIFE is fukcing short when you surfing the web.

-modified from Motivation Chrome Extension.

 ## Features
 - Shows years left before you become a adult.